 Despite Booth's attempts to alter the course of history on behalf of the Confederate South by murdering President Lincoln, Vice President Johnson and General Grant would become the next two Presidents of the United States.

-John Wilkes Booth Assassinated President Abraham Lincoln, while he enjoyed a play with First Lady Mary Todd Lincoln, at the Fords's Theater.
-Booth entered the Presidential box also at about 10:20 in the evening.
-Undetected Booth crept up behind the President and shot him in the back of the head at point blank range with a derringer pistol.
-Jumping over the balcony, Booth escaped through a back door, limping on a broken leg.
-Booth rendezvoused with Herold and headed for Dr. Samuel Mudds farm.
+Limping on a broken leg, Booth managed to escape through a back door and rendezvous with Herold.
+They immediatley headed for Dr. Samuel Mudds farm.
 Dr. Mudd attended to Booth's broken left leg and allowed the two men to stay the night.
-They left Mudds farm and after several days of running and hiding, found their final refuge at in Richard Garret's barn.
+They left Mudds farm the next morning and after several days of running and hiding, found their final refuge in Richard Garret's barn.

 An intensive military man hunt ensued for twelve days.
 Booth was finally tracked down, cornered and surrounded by the U.S. Military, Herold surrendered.
 Booth stayed to fight and met with his fatal demise.
 Nine assassination Conspirators were subsequently arrested and Eight convicted.